View the full list of fields, first using long-form arguments:

 The scyld-modimg

-an existing image or create a new one, and whether to upload the
+an existing image or create a new one.
+It also prompts about whether to upload the

 resulting file to the head node, optionally overwriting the image